emilybache/generatorkata/README.md

 # generatorkata
 A kata focused on learning Python Generators

+## Credits

-This kata makes use of phone_data_10000.txt from the [Phone Numbers Kata](https://github.com/emilybache/Phone-Numbers-Kata) found in the ["The Coding Dojo Handbook"](http://leanpub.com/codingdojohandbook) by Emily Bache.
+This kata makes use of the file `phone_data_10000.txt` from the [Phone Numbers Kata](https://github.com/emilybache/Phone-Numbers-Kata) also found in the ["The Coding Dojo Handbook"](http://leanpub.com/codingdojohandbook) by Emily Bache.

 ## Prerequisites